Go back

 Coffee and Brunch on Chapel Street

 Independent cafes line the strip from Windsor to South Yarra.
 Espresso quality runs high.
 Most spots roast local Melbourne beans.
-Seating spills onto footpaths when weather allows.
-Queue times stretch 20 minutes on weekend mornings near Prahran Market.
+Seating spills onto footpaths when the weather allows.

 Brunch menus lean into smashed avo, ricotta hotcakes, and loaded toasties.
-Prices sit between $18 and $28 for mains.
 Some cafes push creative boundaries.
 Others stick to classics done well.
 Outdoor tables welcome dogs at most places.

 Prahran Market, Chapel Street’s Food Heart

 Prahran Market sits one block east of Chapel Street on Commercial Road.
-The market has operated for over 130 years.
+In operation for over 160 years, it is recognised as Australia’s oldest continuously running food market.
 Stallholders sell seasonal produce, fresh fish, specialty meats, and imported cheeses.
 Bakeries sell out of sourdough by midday.

 Browse Chapel Street Boutiques